koko-puffs/SecureChat/README.md

     dotnet restore # Installs dependencies
     dotnet run
     ```
-    The backend server should now be running, typically listening on `http://localhost:5000` and `https://localhost:5001` (check console output for exact ports).
-The SignalR hub is available at `/chathub`.
+    The backend server should now be running, typically listening on `http://localhost:5000` and `https://localhost:5001`, but in my case it ran on `http://localhost:5087` (check console output for exact ports).

 3.  **Run the Frontend Application:**
     *   Open a **new terminal window/tab**.